electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/drivetrain/battery/_index.md

 | Volumetric Energy Density | ?
 Wh/L |
 | Gravimetric Energy Density | ?
 Wh/kg |
 | Chemistry | [NCM 622](https://en.wikipedia.org/wiki/Lithium-ion_battery) |

+## Battery e-tron 60S and Audi e-tron 55

+The battery for Audi e-tron 55/e-tron 60S is totally on 95kWh and 396 volt and have the part number  1 AX2 It has totally 36 modules with 12 cells each that gives totally 432 cells.

 ### Battery pack capacity